awsomesawce/mdbook_test/src/chapter_1.md

 - `markdown-it`: an npm package that enables smart converting of markdown to html.
 - `kramdown`: a _Rubygem_ that is essentially a _superset_ of markdown.
 - `mdbook`: a _gitbook_-like program written in `rust`.

+> `mdbook` is more than just a markdown parser and renderer.
+> It's more like a documentation generator and simple static-site-generator.

 - `markdownlint`: an npm package that enables linting of markdown documents.
 - `markdown_py`: a _python_ version of the original `markdown` program written in C.

+## More info

+More info will be written into [Markdown_renderers.md](./Markdown_renderers.md)